An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

-Recall (see \cite[Section 5.7, page 41]{Ser77}) that $A_4$ has four nontrivial irreducible representations: two faithful representations and two one-dimensional non-faithful representations, each with kernel $K_4 \simeq C_2 \times C_2$ the Klein four group.
+Recall (see \cite[Section 5.7, page 41]{Ser77}) that $A_4$ has four nontrivial irreducible representations: two faithful representations and two one-dimensional non-faithful representations, each with kernel $K_4 \simeq C_2 \times C_2$ the Klein-four group.
 Thus we need only complete the counting problem for triads $K, \tilde{K}, F=\tilde{K}^{K_4}$.
-Motivated by Table \ref{table_A4} in \S \ref{sec_table_A4}, we require all tamely ramified primes to have inertia type belonging to either of the conjugacy classes
+We will require all tamely ramified primes to have inertia type belonging to either of the conjugacy classes $\Cscr_1,\Cscr_2$ of order 3 elements (specified e.g. in Proposition \ref{prop_counting_A4_fields}).

-(Recall that the conjugacy class of even three-cycles of the symmetric group splits into two conjugacy classes in $A_4$.
-Moreover, as per Remark \ref{remark_H_gen_G}, we check that taking all the elements in $\mathscr{C}_1$ and $\mathscr{C}_2$ generates $A_4$, as required.)